thatjar/1bot/README.md

 - `token`: Your Discord application's bot token.
 This is the only required value in the dict.
 - `topgg_token`: If the bot is listed on top.gg, its auth token.
+- `postgres_dsn`: Postgres database connection string for the starboard feature.
 - `error_channel`: The ID of the channel where unhandled runtime exceptions will be reported to.
 Not required, but I recommend setting it to get error notifications directly on Discord.
 - `server_invite`: If set, will be used as a support server invite.
 Unhandled exceptions will give the user this invite.
 Also used in the botinfo command.
 - `bot_invite`: If set, will be used as a button to invite the bot to other servers in the botinfo command.